Space-based gravitational wave signal detection and extraction with deep neural network: Acknowledgements

 \section{Acknowledgements}

-The research was supported by the Peng Cheng Laboratory Cloud Brain and by grant No.PCL2021A13.
+The research was supported by the Peng Cheng Laboratory and by Peng Cheng Laboratory Cloud-Brain.
 This work was also supported in part by the National Key Research and Development Program of China Grant No. 2021YFC2203001 and in part by the NSFC (No.~11920101003 and No.~12021003).
-Z.C was supported by ``the Interdiscipline Research Funds of Beijing Normal University" and CAS Project for Young Scientists in Basic Research YSBR-006.
+Z.C was supported by ``The Interdisciplinary Research Funds of Beijing Normal University" and CAS Project for Young Scientists in Basic Research YSBR-006.